Key Takeaways

 • Partners often reduce the possibility of not being able to reach an agreement by allocating a small percentage, such as 2 percent, to an unbiased and trustworthy third party.
 This person would cast the deciding vote should the majority partners not be able to make a decision.

-• If the court must step in because a 50/50 partnership cannot reach a material agreement and business comes to a halt, the assets of the company will be liquidated.
+• If the court steps in because a 50/50 partnership cannot reach a material agreement and business comes to a halt, the company's assets will be liquidated.

 Things to Consider When Entering Into a 50/50 Partnership